Information & Service Updates

 Playgrounds, skate parks and tennis courts

-All of Council's barbecues are now open for use.
-When using this facility:
+All of Council's barbecues are open for use.
+When using these facilities:

-• Please ensure you clean the cooking surface and all touch points before and after use
+• Ensure you clean the cooking surface and all touch points before and after use

 Council's community sporting facilities

-Council's Community Sporting facilities remain closed to casual hirers.
+Council's Community Sporting facilities are open to casual hirers.
+Remember to sanitise and maintain social distancing where possible.

 Council’s public toilets